 Certification as a nurse midwife is available for advance practice nurses who want to work in this particular field.
 In order to be certified, applicants must pass a written exam provided by The American College of Nurse Midwives.

-According to the U.S. Bureau of Labor Statistics (BLS), nurse midwives earned an annual median wage of $92,290 in 2013.
-While the BLS offers no specific salary information for perinatal or prenatal nurses in particular, it does report that registered nurses earned an annual median salary of $66,220 in 2013.
+According to the U.S. Bureau of Labor Statistics (BLS), nurse midwives earned a median annual salary of $92,510 in 2015.
+While the BLS offers no specific salary information for perinatal or prenatal nurses, it does report that registered nurses earned an annual median salary of $67,490 in 2015.
 Annual income can vary depending on experience, certification and work setting.
+Job growth expected for all registered nurses from 2014-2024 is much faster than average compared to all occupations.